Israel declares Gaza’s largest city a combat zone as death toll surpasses 63,000

 Adraee, the Israeli military’s Arabic-language spokesperson, has for days urged Palestinians in Gaza City to flee south, calling evacuation “inevitable.”

+Hundreds of residents began the journey south on Friday, piling their few remaining possessions onto pickup trucks or donkey carts.
+Many, like Mohammed Maarouf, have been forced to leave their homes more than once.

-The U.N. said Thursday that 23,000 people had evacuated over the past week, but many Palestinians in Gaza City say they are exhausted after multiple displacements and question leaving when there is nowhere safe and any journey is costly.
+The U.N. said Thursday that 23,000 people had evacuated over the past week, but many Palestinians in Gaza City question the effort when there is nowhere safe to go.

+“We cannot find any place in the west nor in the south.
+Conditions are difficult.
+Where are we going?
+We don’t know,” said Saddam Yazigi as he prepared to leave Gaza City.

 The Holy Family Church of Gaza City told The Associated Press on Friday that the roughly 440 people sheltering there would remain along with members of the clergy who would assist them.

-Farid Jubran said the church had left the decision up to the people even though they had few recourse to insulate themselves from fighting.
+Farid Jubran said the church had left the decision up to the people even though they had little recourse to insulate themselves from fighting.

 “When we feel danger, people get closer to the walls or whatever, it’s more protected,” he said, noting the church had few specific defenses.